modu/website_grokit_ca/articles/web/MMOCsMassiveOpenOnlineCourses/MMOCs.markdown

 - (+) Lecturer if fun, clear and entertaining.
 - (+) Can use any programming language.
 - (-) Class a little bit too inclined to fall in mathematic pedantry for an introductory class.
+- (-) Forces Java as a programming language.
+- (-) Lecturer not very entertaining.

 ## Stanford Cryptography 1